 The definition of fertility counselling is to explore your emotions surrounding fertility treatments.
 As experts in fertility, we know that talking through your concerns with a trained and qualified professional can help you cope, make the best choices for you, and feel in control again.
 Our counsellors are here so that you can express your emotions openly and freely in a supportive and understanding environment.

-The HFEA (Human Fertilisation and Embryology Authority) considers fertility counselling to be a key element in the provision of fertility services for all patients.
-Recognising the complex psychological and social issues that can arise from infertility, and licensed treatments, the HFEA Act 1990 requires counselling to be offered to both partners before treatment starts.
+The Human Fertilisation and Embryology Authority states that fertility counselling UK is a key element in the provision of fertility services for all patients.
+There are many complex psychological and social issues that can arise from infertility and fertility treatment.
+And at Wessex Fertility we are sensitive to the emotional impact of this.

 If you are feeling stressed and need support, please do not hesitate to speak to a member of the team so appropriate help and advice can be given to you through the difficult days.
 We want to help you prepare for any situation that may arise so we encourage the use of Counselling Services to assist you through your treatment.

 For the counselling service in the Unit, the first session incurs no charge.
 To book an appointment please telephone us on 023 80706000.

 Counselling at Wessex Fertility is a confidential and supportive service that you can access at any time before, during or after your fertility treatment.

 Counsellors follow regulatory guidelines set out by the British Association for Counselling and Psychotherapy (BACP) and the British Infertility Counselling Association (BICA).
 Information you disclose is confidential and will not be fed back to any other member of Wessex Fertility staff, unless it causes concern about harm to yourself, others around you, or the welfare of the future child.
 In this instance, the counsellor will talk to you first, and find the best way forward.